20 English Phrasal Verbs about Health

 to shake off

-Meaning: to get rid of (illness)
+Meaning: to recover from or get rid of an illness or feeling.

 Example: